"The first principle is that you must not fool yourself – and you are the easiest person to fool."

 The Ghost Confession

-As I was finalizing this piece, I encountered an interview that demands integration.
-Andrej Karpathy—former director of AI at Tesla, founding member of OpenAI, one of the field's most respected researchers—sat down with Dwarkesh Patel in October 2025 and said something that should make every AI investor's blood run cold:
+Just as I was completing this analysis, I encountered an interview that demands our immediate attention.
+Andrej Karpathy—former director of AI at Tesla, founding member of OpenAI, and one of the field's most respected researchers—sat down with Dwarkesh Patel in October 2025 and made an admission that crystallizes everything I've been arguing:

 "We're not actually building animals.
 We're building ghosts."